UNITED STATES of America, Appellee, v. Juvenile NB, Appellant.

 3. Hearsay Exception Rule 803(24)

-When there are no Confrontation Clause implications, we analyze children’s hearsay testimony for admissibility under Federal-Rule of Evidence 803(24), the “catchall” exception to the hearsay rule.
+When there are no Confrontation Clause implications, we analyze children‘s hearsay testimony for admissibility under

-(2) The statement must be offered as evidence of a material fact;
+rule 803 ; - The statement must be offered as evidence of a material fact;

-(3) The statement must be more probative on the point for which it is offered than any other evidence the proponent can procure through reasonable efforts;
+- The statement must be more probative on the point for which it is offered than any other evidence the proponent can procure through reasonable efforts;

-(4) The general purposes of the Federal Rules and the interests of justice must best be served by admission of the statement into evidence;
+- The general purposes of the Federal Rules and the interests of justice must best be served by admission of the statement into evidence;

-(5) The proponent of the evidence must give the adverse party the notice specified within the rule.
+- The proponent of the evidence must give the adverse party the notice specified within the rule.

 United States v.
 Grooms, 978 F.2d 425, 427 (8th Cir.1992) (citing Dorian, 803 F.2d at 1443; United States v.
 Renville, 779 F.2d 430, 439 (8th Cir.1985)).

 Appellant N.B. only challenges the admission of the testimony on the basis of prong (1), which asks whether the hearsay testified to by the social workers had sufficient circumstantial guarantees of trustworthiness.
+We examine the reliability of statements made by child abuse victims to other persons “in light of the circumstances at the time of the declaration and the credibility of the declarant.”
+Grooms, 978 F.2d at 427 (quoting Renville, 779 F.2d at 440; Dorian, 803 F.2d at 1444).6

 We consider a wide range of factors in determining whether this type of hearsay testimony is sufficiently trustworthy.
 Among them are: the training and experience of the social worker; whether the child was interviewed using open-ended questions; the age of the child and whether the child used “age-appropriate language” in discussing the abuse; the length of time between the incident of abuse and the making of the hearsay statement; and whether the child repeated the same facts consistently to adults.
 See Dorian, 803 F.2d at 1444; Grooms, 978 F.2d at 427; and Renville, 779 F.2d at 440-41.
 No single factor is dispositive; we examine the factors to determine if there are sufficient positive signs of trustworthiness.

-We find that the testimony of the three social workers regarding A.B.’s and S.B.’s statements have ample guarantees of trustworthiness.
+We find that the testimony of the three social workers regarding A.B.‘s and S.B.‘s statements have ample guarantees of trustworthiness.
 First, the social workers all had extensive experience in interviewing abused children.
 Carol Traversie had, at the time of the trial, been working in social services for nine years.
 She had also been a day-care center director for two years, and had specialized training in interviewing and working with abused children.
-Lineeta Fawcett had worked for Child Protection Services for six years, and had state certification in child abuse ease management.
+Lineeta Fawcett had worked for Child Protection Services for six years, and had state certification in child abuse case management.
 Ellen Cuny had worked for more than six years for Child Protection Services and had state certification as a social worker.
 All three social workers were strangers to the children, with no motive to manipulate the evidence.

-At the time of the initial interviews, S.B. and A.B. were about seven years old. “ ‘[A] declarant’s young age is a factor that may substantially lessen the degree of skepticism with which we view [her] motives,’ and mitigates in favor of the trustworthiness and admissibility of her declarations.”
+At the time of the initial interviews, S.B. and A.B. were about seven years old. “‘[A] declarant‘s young age is a factor that may substantially lessen the degree of skepticism with which we view [her] motives,’ and mitigates in favor of the trustworthiness and admissibility of her declarations.”
 Dorian, 803 F.2d at 1445 (quoting Renville, 779 F.2d at 441).
 Further, both girls used graphic but age-appropriate language during their interviews with the social workers.
 See, e.g., I Trial Tr. at 102, 142.

 In S.B.‘s case, the interview followed closely upon the incident of abuse; the incident took place during March 1992, and S.B. was interviewed by Traversie during the first few days of June 1992.
 The incident concerning A.B. took place during the fall of 1990 and she was interviewed by Fawcett in May 1992.
 Although one and one-half years is a fairly extended period to pass between the incident and the hearsay statement, A.B.‘s statements concerning N.B. were consistent with and in part corroborated by S.B.‘s statements made very soon after her incident of abuse.
 Given the strength of other factors, and the corroboration by S.B.‘s statements, we do not think the elapsed time between A.B.‘s incident of abuse and her initial statement to Fawcett outweighs the other indicia of trustworthiness in this case.